amazing-math1/amazing-math1.github.io/README.md

 # Amazing-Math
 This is a gaming website.
-Use this in schools because thats what makes you cool.
-Don't tell your friends because thats not cool.
+Use this in schools because thats what makes you cool. **DO** tell your friends because thats not cool.
 Also don't do drugs.

 Main Devs: Keljrack, Fightingox1<br />
 Backend Devs: Fightingox1 <br />